csalmeida/ruby-classes-and-modules/README.md

 | **protected**      | Can only be called by instances of the class and its subclasses |
 | **private**   | Can only be called by instances of a class |

-> The focus of this section will be on `public` and `private` access for not as `protected` is better covered when class inheritance in introduced.
+> The focus of this section will be on `public` and `private` access as `protected` is better covered when class inheritance in introduced.

 One method can be made `private` by adding the keyword above them to a class.
 It only needs to be added once and will make any methods below restricted to run inside the class only: